kormyen/ardusamber/003-128x128-Clock/README.md

 # Clock

-This Arduino sketch displays Desamber clock, date and time on a 128x128 ILI9163C screen.
+This Arduino sketch displays the Desamber clock, date and time on a 128x128 ILI9163C screen.

 It includes buttons to set the time.
 The first adds a mid beat, the second button adds a third beat, the third button adds a pulse.

 Desamber is a time/date format created by [Devine Lu Linvega](https://github.com/neauoire).
 More information about Desamber [here](https://wiki.xxiivv.com/#clock).

-This experiment was built with an `Arduino Uno`, an `1.44" Red Serial 128X128 SPI Color TFT LCD Display Module` and three `Momentary buttons`.
+This experiment was built with an `Arduino Uno`, a `1.44" Red Serial 128X128 SPI Color TFT LCD Display Module` and three `Momentary buttons`.
 This sketch will use a `RTC (real-time clock)` soon, I need some batteries first.

 <img src='https://raw.githubusercontent.com/kormyen/Ardusamber/master/003-128x128-Clock/PREVIEW.jpg' width="600"/>